Aliso Canyon Turbine Replacement

 Project Construction Update

-Once completed, the new compressors will allow SoCalGas to replenish the storage field more quickly, ensuring a reliable supply of natural gas for more than 21 million residents, businesses, and other critical facilities across Southern California.
+The new compressors will allow SoCalGas to replenish the storage field more quickly, ensuring a reliable supply of natural gas for more than 21 million residents, businesses, and other critical facilities across Southern California.
 While the new compressors will allow for SoCalGas to achieve the desired natural gas inventory more quickly, they will not place additional pressure on wells or other infrastructure.
-In addition, the project will not increase the total capacity of the storage field.
+In addition, the project did not increase the total capacity of the storage field.

 The illustration below shows the flow of electricity (figures 1 and 2) to our natural gas storage facility (figures 3 and 4) where the gas is stored deep underground.
 When needed, natural gas is withdrawn from the storage field and delivered through our pipelines (figure 5) to homes and businesses (figure 6).

 1. Construct a new compressor building and install new equipment, including three 22,000-horsepower (HP) motors, compressors, piping, coolers and other additional equipment required for the storage operations.